wtv3916/.vim/README.md

 ## NOTE FOR BASE-16

-    Base-16 coloring will not work without setting up terminal colors.
+    Base-16 coloring will not work without setting up terminal for base-16.
     Please go to https://github.com/chriskempson/base16 for setup.
-Otherwise, you can just set colorscheme in .vimrc to whichever you like
+    Alternatively, you can just set colorscheme in .vimrc to one that does not use base-16

 ## Keyboard shortcuts